-Previously we reported that we were moving a new e-recruitment system that would automatically pull data directly from successful job applicants into their record on PeopleHR.
-Implementation was delayed, but it is now live and we should see the increase in data that we had anticipated.
+Previously we reported that we were moving a new e-recruitment system that would automatically pull data directly from successful job applicants into their record on b.
+Activity 2: Build our knowledge and implement best practice in inclusive recruitment, including through diversity networks and other external expertise.

+PeopleHR.
+Implementation was delayed, but it is now live, and we should see the increase in data that we had anticipated.
 In the meantime, completion rates are at an all-time high of 68% following a successful initiative to improve completion rates.